RichardDKlein/whiteboard/xsrc/README.md

 Common whiteboard problems asked during coding interviews, solved in Java.

-The problems are grouped by category into folders, e.g.  'arrays', 'strings', 'trees', etc. Each problem is implemented in a separate file, consisting of the solution itself, as well as a unit test.
-Running the project runs all the unit tests.
+The problems are grouped by category into modules, e.g.  'arrays', 'strings', 'trees', etc. Each problem is implemented as a pair of files, consisting of the solution itself (in the 'main' subfolder), as well as a unit test (in the 'test' subfolder).

 The project was developed using the IntelliJ IDE, running on Mac OS X. If you import the project into